 Resistance training can effectively counteract these side effects of treatment.

 Pooled studies reviewing the effect of resistance training in prostate cancer patients showed significant improvements in muscular strength in the upper and lower body.

 Furthermore, significant improvements were seen for body composition.

 Overall the researchers concluded that RE seems to be a promising approach to counteract the loss of muscle mass, muscle strength, and physical performance in patients who have prostate cancer and its treatment-related side effects.

 Aerobic exercise is any continuous exercise that gets your heart and lungs working hard, such as cycling, swimming, or even just walking at a brisk pace.

 You need to make your heartbeat rise to at least 85% of the maximum.
 The maximum heart rate goes down as we age, so in the case of a 65-year-old man, this would be around 135 beats a minute or double your resting heart rate.

-Doctors recommend that men should follow the Department of Health general activity guidelines.
-These recommend that all adults should aim for at least one of the following:
+Doctors recommend that men should follow the Department of Health’s general activity guidelines.
+These suggest that all adults should aim for at least one of the following:

 It is recommended that we undertake 150 minutes of aerobic exercise per week causes your calorie expenditure to increase during the workout and for a few hours after the workout.